 Ty Pennington: September 2016

 Founding Board member and long-time supporter of Children in Crisis, M/Gen Don Litke, USAF Ret. presented a check to CIC to fund construction of Kay’s Cupboard food pantry in memory of his wife Kay Litke.
-Construction on Kay’s Cupboard has started and we are looking forward to opening it at the end of the year 2017/January 2018.
-DL Curtis Construction has been the project’s General Contractor but CIC anticipates many of the area’s construction sub-contractors, vendors and suppliers will help cut cost with in-kind donations for the facility.
+Kay’s Cupboard is CIC’s first stop for groceries.
+We are beyond blessed to have this wonderful building for food and clothes storage.
+Thank you to the Litke Family for all you do to support our mission!

 It is through the support of our great community that our dream, The Children’s Neighborhood, is being made possible.
 These family style homes keep sibling groups together that would otherwise be separated into different foster homes, but with your help, we’ve been able to prevent that trauma in many families.
 Your hard work and contributions are making a difference in the life of a child.
 Thank you!